Sartor Resartus: Reception and legacy

 James Fraser complained to Carlyle that its initial serial publication had been received negatively in many quarters.
-The most substantive early treatment came in the form of an 1835 letter to Carlyle from his friend John Sterling.
+The most substantive early treatment came in the form of an 1835 letter to Carlyle from his friend the author John Sterling.
 Sterling compared it to François Rabelais, Michel de Montaigne, Laurence Sterne and Jonathan Swift, while taking issue with Carlyle's style and what he perceived as Teufelsdröckh's pantheism.

 Sartor Resartus was best received in America, where Carlyle became a dominant cultural influence and a perceived leader of the Transcendental Movement.
-In 1834, Harriet Martineau, visiting from England, observed its effect: "The book is acting upon them with wonderful force.
+In 1834 the writer Harriet Martineau, visiting from England, observed its effect: "The book is acting upon them with wonderful force.
 It has regenerated the preaching of more than one of the clergy; and, I have reason to believe, the minds and lives of several of the laity."
 After its 1836 arrival in Boston as a book, Nathaniel Langdon Frothingham accurately predicted that reaction would be divided between those that found it vapid and convoluted and those that found it insightful and philosophically fruitful.
 James Russell Lowell regarded the book as "the signal for a sudden mental and moral mutiny".